 The secure CJSM email is:

-A passionate and approachable barrister with a diverse background, Amritpal is a third-six pupil practising housing, employment and discrimination law.
+A passionate and approachable barrister with a diverse background, Amritpal practises housing, employment and discrimination law.

 Prior to joining 1MCB Chambers, Amritpal was a researcher at the House of Lords Library where he authored briefings for peers—including for members of the Government, the Opposition, and crossbenchers (including former members of the judiciary)—to support their participation in debates and questions in Parliament.
 He researched across the House of Lords’ main policy areas, particularly on constitutional affairs, and social policy issues such as homelessness and poverty.